Rule 1: General governance policies of the Quebec Press Council

 In the absence of the President and the Vice-President, or as a result of their inability to perform their duties, any member pre-designated by the President or Vice-President, as the case may be, or any member elected by the Board of Directors for the purpose shall chair the General Meetings of members.

-7.12 Secretary of Meetings – The Executive Secretary or a person designated by the President of the meeting shall act as secretary.
+7.12 Secretary of Meetings – The Secretary General or a person designated by the President of the meeting shall act as secretary.

 7.13 Scrutineers – The President of a meeting of members may appoint a person or persons to act as scrutineers at the meeting, regardless of whether such person or persons are officers or members of the Quebec Press Council.